ajbisberg/cwl-data/README.md

     * CWL Pro League Finals - Jul 19-21, 2019
     * CWL Champs - Aug 14-18, 2019

+## Structured data - unzip each file to make it work with other code that I've wrote

 ## How do we get it?
 Where does it come from?